CptKay/JUSA-Personal-Health-Survey/ReadMe.md

 40. Pgae 5 responsive
 41. creating button at the result page to start again 42.the question section is identical now
+43.There many stuff we didnt get to work as we want it to so i concider this version as a prototyp